Take a bike ride between 3 museums in North Sealand

 Bring the children; they can frolic on the nature playground at Esrum Kloster and play the impressive art into the landscape at Rudolph Tegner's Museum.
 At Munkeruphus, there is room for a swim and great art experiences for the whole family, both indoors and outdoors.

 Go to Gilleleje by train or car.
-Before you start, take a look at the lively fishing village, where there is life at the harbour all year round and cosy shops and cafes.
+Before you start, look at the lively fishing village, where there is life at the harbour all year round and cosy shops and cafes.

 Drive along the water to Munkeruphus